Gualberto-Vannini/opening_hours/README.md

 ## Tests
 ![test-suite](https://user-images.githubusercontent.com/22340454/226134003-d4b791a9-0a16-4217-9991-51e243e33410.png)

+### The utils folder tests
-This project includes tests for three core utility functions on [src/utils/helpers/__tests__/formatDateHelper.ts](https://github.com/Gualberto-Vannini/opening_hours/blob/main/src/utils/helpers/__tests__/formatDateHelper.test.ts) related to formatting opening hours data: `formatOpeningHours, reorderDays, and convertDate12Clock`.
+includes tests for three core utility functions on [src/utils/helpers/__tests__/formatDateHelper.ts](https://github.com/Gualberto-Vannini/opening_hours/blob/main/src/utils/helpers/__tests__/formatDateHelper.test.ts) related to formatting opening hours data: `formatOpeningHours, reorderDays, and convertDate12Clock`.

 The `formatOpeningHours` function takes an array of DaySchedule objects and returns a string representation of the opening hours, formatted in a human-readable way.
 The tests for this function check that it can handle various input scenarios, such as empty arrays and multiple pairs of opening hours.

 The `reorderDays` function takes an object representing the opening hours for each day of the week, and returns a new object with the days reordered so that they match the order in which they appear in the standard Sunday-Saturday week.
 The tests for this function check that it correctly reorders the days in the input object.

 The `convertDate12Clock` function takes a number representing the number of seconds since midnight, and returns a string representation of the time in 12-hour clock format.
 The tests for this function check that it correctly converts various input values to the expected output format.

+The test file can be executed with `yarn test`

+### The custom hook
+includes tests for core hook on [src/hooks/useCurrentDay.ts](https://github.com/Gualberto-Vannini/opening_hours/blob/main/src/hooks/__tests__/useCurrentDay.test.ts) related to checking the current date.
+The `useCurrentDay` hook comes with a simple test suite to ensure that it is returning the correct day of the week and isToday value for the specified checkDay.
+The test checks for the current day of the week as well as a future day of the week to ensure that the hook is working as expected.

 The test file can be executed with `yarn test`